slawcode/svg-logo-maker/README.md

 ## Description
 - The motivation for this project was to create an Object Oriented Programming application that generates a logo through the command line using node js, which can be saved as a SVG file.
 - Challenges were initially faced when setting up the project and specifically creating files.
 Without any starter code there was some confusion on which files were needed to organize code.
+The recommended guidelines for directory structure helped resolve these issues.
+- I learned / gained a better understanding of ...

 ## Installation
 - The user can check if they have Node.js by running the command node -v.